-Process Course New Ugrad/Pro Status Pending Submitter Beck,Diane Elizabeth beck@cop.ufl.edu Created 8/17/2017 9:09:04 PM Updated 8/17/2017 9:44:42 PM Description This course is proposed as a new elective that will be available to second and third of request year students.
+Process Course Modify Ugrad/Pro Status Pending Submitter Beck,Diane Elizabeth beck@cop.ufl.edu Created 8/17/2017 8:04:39 PM Updated 8/17/2017 10:54:14 PM Description For the new curriculum, the following changes are needed in this course: Change in of request title, change in credit hours, change in pre and co-requisites.
 Note the course policies for all pharmacy are available via a hyperlink.
 At the beginning of the academic year, the students must complete an orientation where the policies are reviewed.
 The policies are also provided to UCC as an attachment.